Locating all The Coffee shops in Brazil

-In this post, I’ll show you how to map every The Coffee shop in Brazil.
-I also show how to
+In this post, I show how to map every The Coffee shop in Brazil using web scraping and geocoding.
+I also show how to combine this information with Goolge Maps ratings and Census demographic data to produce valuable insights.

 data-science